-EcoPractices estimates an environmental impact value for reducing greenhouse gas emissions, reducing soil erosion, and reducing nutrient loss due to reduced leaching.
-These estimates adhere to processes that are documented by the Natural Resources Conservation Service Technical Guides and publications from the Environmental Protection Agency.
-These environmental impact values are tailored to a specific location and participant's operation or project.
-Models used are supported by USDA, NRCS, other government agencies, and major universities.
-Greenhouse Gas emissions and carbon sequestration potential were predicted using the COMET-Farm Application Program Interface 2019.
-The COMET-Farm tool was developed for the USDA Natural Resource Conservation Service by the Paustian Research Group, Natural Resource Ecology Laboratory at Colorado State University, available at www.comet-farm.com.
+++Sustainable Environmental Consultants, through its EcoPractices platform, estimates an environmental impact value for reducing greenhouse gas emissions, reducing soil erosion and reducing nutrient loss due to reduced leaching.
+These estimates adhere to processes that are documented by the NRCS Technical Guides and publications from the EPA.
+These values are tailored to a specific location and participant's operation.
+Models used are supported by USDA, NRCS, other government agencies and major universities.
+Modeled results include input data from public resources for weather, soils and historical crop rotation.
+Greenhouse gas simulations were produced from the Greenhouse Gas Inventory (GGIT) tool developed by Soil Metrics, LLC (2021) https://soilmetrics.eco.
+The GGIT tool implements the USDA-sanctioned greenhouse gas inventory methods described in Eve et al. (2014) 'Quantifying Greenhouse Gas Fluxes in Agriculture and Forestry: Methods for Entity-Scale Inventory''.
+The GGIT tool utilizes greenhouse gas modeling technology developed for the COMET-Farm tool, licensed by Colorado State University to Soil Metrics, LLC.

-EcoPractices estimates an additional environmental impact for edge of field practices utilizing the data referenced from the Iowa State Nutrient Reduction Strategy by conservation practice based on whole field impact scale.
+Sustainable Environmental Consultants estimates an additional environmental impact for edge of field practices utilizing the data referenced from the Iowa State Nutrient Reduction Strategy by conservation practice based on whole field impact scale.

-By signing below the parties agree McCarty Family Farms Sustainability Analysis On-Farm Practices Report 2019, and the data on which this EcoPractices report relies is accurate and has been presented correctly.
+By signing below the parties agree McCarty Family Farms Sustainability Analysis On-Farm Practices Report 2022, and the data on which this Sustainable Environmental Consultants report relies is accurate and has been presented correctly.